Consultant Cover Letter Examples for Consulting Applications in 2026

 Close with a next step and ATS coverage

-Finish with a next step that fits consulting: offer a short case-style chat, a one-page work sample, or a project walkthrough.
-Then weave ATS terms naturally (practice area, tools, deliverables).
+End with a next step appropriate for consulting: suggest a brief case-style conversation, offer a one-page work sample, or propose a project walkthrough.
+Naturally incorporate ATS keywords like practice area, tools, and deliverables.

 See an example